robofinch/anchored-leveldb/README.md

 ### Testing / Linting

-Before pushing a commit, run `just clippy-all`, which runs checks on supported combinations of features and several architectures.
+Before pushing a commit, run `just clippy-all --no-cache` and `just test-all --no-cache`, which run checks on supported combinations of features and several architectures.
+Initially, `just add-targets` may need to be run.
+Occasionally, `just find-possible-missing-commas` should be run and looked through. `just miri-test` should occasionally be run, especially when modifying `anchored-skiplist`.

 ## License